 David Leffel was one of forty-two Union sympathizing citizens of North Texas who were charged with disloyalty and treason against the Confederacy by a 'Citizens Court' in Gainesville, Cooke County in October 1862 and then hanged in the Great Hanging at Gainesville.
 Leading up to this tragedy, David's brother-in-law, William Boyles, encouraged him to attend a meeting of the 'Peace Party' at the home of Rama Dye.
 At the meeting, the rescue of prisoners held by the Citizens Court was discussed.
 Fifteen men who attended the meeting Dye's home that night were later executed, David being one of them.
 The Citizens Court consisted of a majority of slaveholders.
 Seven of the 12 jurors during Gainesville lynchings were slaveholders and they insisted on a simple majority rule in the decisions for execution.
 So the slaveholders alone could condemn a person to death!
 In 1860 Cooke County population was 4,000, of which 66 were slaveowners which owned 300-400 slaves.
 These men exerted power and influence far out of proportion to their numbers.
 Diamond account refers to David Miller Leffel with only initials for a given name -- D. M. Leffel.
 Clark refers to David as "Oald man Leffel."
 At his trial by the vigilante Citizen's Court, David states, "I was sworn by Wm Boyles, who gave me the signs, grip and password.
 I was sworn to support the old Constitution and Union."
 David Leffel was connected with the Ramey Dye meeting for the rescue of the prisoners.
 He was found guilty of disloyalty and hung.
 David's hanging took place on Sunday, October 19, 1862.
 It is not known what happened to his body after the hanging.
 It may have been thrown into the warehouse in Gainesville along with the rest of the bodies and then carelessly buried in the mass grave along the creek with the other victims of the Hanging.

-To read more about the Great Hanging, go to:
+To read more about the Great Hanging at Gainesville, go to:

 David Miller Leffel was a kind and gentle man who loved his family.
-Dying left his widow, Susan, and younger children with out his care and protection.
-The only information David's family back in Ohio received, was that he had been killed in Texas by a Confederate mob, on account of his Union sentiments.
-David's brother, Joel Leffel, was serving in the Union Army at the time of David's death and died in the Army Hospital in Louisville, Kentucky in 1863.
-That means that David's father, Anthony Leffel, lost two sons in the Civil War.
+David's death left his widow, Susan, and younger children with out his care and protection.
+The only information David's family back in Ohio received was that he had been killed in Texas by a Confederate mob on account of his Union sentiments.
+David's brother, Joel Leffel, was serving in the Union Army at the time of David's death and died in the Army Hospital in Louisville, Kentucky in early 1863.
+That means that David's father, Anthony Leffel, lost two sons during the Civil War.